 - Transfer toasted rice into a mortar and pestle, spice grinder or a high power blender.
 Grind the rice until it becomes toasted rice powder.

 - Heat vegetable oil in a heavy bottom frying pan or cast iron skillet on medium-high heat.
-Sear steaks on each side for 3-4 minutes for rare steak to medium rare with internal temperature of 131-139 F. For medium well, cook for another 1 minute on each side on medium-heat until you reach an internal temperature of 150-158 F. For well done, cook for another 2-3 minutes on medium heat on each side until you reach an internal temperature of 158 - 212 F.
+Sear steaks on each side for 3-4 minutes for rare steak to medium rare with internal temperature of 131-139 F with a digital thermometer.
+For medium well, cook for another 1 minute on each side on medium-heat until an internal temperature of 150-158 F. For well done, cook for another 2-3 minutes on medium heat on each side until an internal temperature of 158 - 212 F.

 - Remove steaks from pan and let them rest on a cutting board for 10 minutes before slicing on a bias.